October 23-30, 2018

 For nearly 5000 years, tea has been an integral part of Chinese life.
 It left China by sea eventually spreading world-wide.
 The port of Xiamen (ancient Amoy) was one of the primary embarking points on the ocean Silk Road and Fujian was one of the first places that provided tea to the foreign market.
 On this specially organized tour, visit some of the most important tea production centers of Fujian Province and delve into the history, manufacture and culture of China's national beverage.

-Day 1 - Coordinating with the 4 days of discovery at the landmark China Xiamen International Tea Fair, our hands-on adventure into tea begins with a short orientation and welcome then we board our private coach and depart for the mountainous tea gardens of AnXi one of the original productions sites for oolong teas.
+Day 1 - Following the 5 days of discovery at the expansive China Xiamen International Tea Fair, our hands-on adventure into tea begins with a short orientation and welcome then we board our private coach and depart for the mountainous tea gardens of AnXi one of the original productions sites for oolong teas.
 Stopping at the huge Capital City Tea market, taste some examples of the fine teas from the region and then visit the tea museum for an overview on the history and production of Anxi teas.
 In the afternoon we'll drive up into the tea hills to our home for the next two nights, the guest house at the tea factory, where spirited tea tasting sessions often continue until late at night.

 Day 2 - This morning we'll enjoy a walk through the tea garden, learning how to pick the much prized jade leaves that are made into oolong tea.
 Then we take our leaves back to the factory to learn the intricate steps of Tie Guan Yin (Iron Goddess of Mercy) tea making.
 Taste the freshly made tea and then, after a hearty tea-picker's lunch we'll drive to pay a special visit to the mother Tie Guan Yin bushes.
 Enjoy another night in the fresh mountain air.